IBM/ibm-integration/README.md

-# ibm-integration
+#  IBM integration

-hosting IBM Integration portfolio artefacts
+This repository is used to host artefacts for the different capabilities that are part of IBM integration family of software.